-A minimum of Grade 6 in Computer Science.
-If you have not studied Computer Science a Grade 6 in Maths is required.
-This course combines high-level academic knowledge with practical skills so students will need a strong interest in applying their knowledge to everyday life.
-Maths is embedded in much of the course.
+A minimum of grade 6 in Computer Science is desirable.
+If you have not studied Computer Science at GCSE level, a grade 6 in Mathematics is required.
+The course combines high level academic knowledge with practical skills, so students will need a strong interest in the subject and aptitude in problem-solving skills.
+Mathematics is heavily involved in computational thinking, algorithms and logic.